 The province also provides support and advice to local officials during an emergency event.
 Depending on the magnitude of an event, other levels of government may be requested to assist.

-The Emergency Operations Centre becomes “one voice” for those communities needing help.
-This is accomplished by using an incident command system which brings together ministries, agencies and organizations and helps them work together to aid those who have requested assistance and to coordinate response and resources.
+The EOC becomes "one voice" for those communities needing help.
+This is accomplished by using an incident command system which brings together ministries, agencies, and organizations and helps them work together to aid those who have requested assistance and to co-ordinate response and resources.